OpenDevSecOps2/open-devsecops-2.0/docs/course/topic-1-git/chapter-1-version-control/quiz/quiz.md

                     "The design and color themes of the platforms", "The default settings and login systems"
                 ],
-                correctAnswer: 1,
+                explanations: [
-                explanation: "Regardless of the system, the core ideas are the same."
+                    "Syntax can vary; core concepts stay the same.", "Regardless of the system, the core ideas are the same.", "UIs can look different.",
+                    "These vary across platforms."
+                ],
+                correctAnswer: 1
             }
         ];